photoprism/photoprism-docs/docs/index.md

 ### 100% Privacy :lock:

 Because PhotoPrism is [**100% self-funded and independent**](https://photoprism.app/membership), we can promise you that we will [never sell your data](https://photoprism.app/privacy) and that we will [always be transparent](https://photoprism.app/terms) about our software and services.
-Your data will also never be shared with Google, Amazon, Facebook, or Apple unless you intentionally upload files to one of their services.
+Your data will never be shared with Google, Amazon, Microsoft or Apple unless you intentionally upload files to one of their services.

 <p class="center-align action-buttons">
   <a class="action-button" href="https://try.photoprism.app/" target="_blank">TRY OUR DEMO</a>